-Aviation is a contributor to climate change, responsible for 2% of global CO2 emissions and 3.7% within the EU.
+Aviation plays a significant role in climate change, accounting for 2% of global CO2 emissions and 3.7% of emissions within the EU.

-To deliver sustainable regional and global air connectivity emissions need to decrease through a mix of technical innovations, more efficient flights, and new sources of energy.
+To achieve sustainable regional and global air connectivity, emissions must be reduced through a combination of technological innovations, more efficient flights, and new energy sources.

-At the same time, 80% of the world’s population has not yet flown.
-In the Nordics, all the pieces needed to be a frontrunner are present – renewable energy, high ambitious sustainability targets, a growing electric aviation industry.
+Currently, 80% of the world’s population has never flown.
+In the Nordic region, all the elements to become a leader in sustainable aviation are in place: renewable energy, ambitious sustainability targets, and a growing electric aviation sector.

-The needs and capabilities in the Nordics could bring forth solutions for zeroemission aviation that can be exported to great parts of the world where flying is an emerging part of transportation.
+The Nordic region’s needs and capabilities could pave the way for zero-emission aviation solutions, which could be exported to other parts of the world where aviation is just beginning to emerge as a mode of transportation.

 Regional airports, airlines and aircraft manufacturers are struggling.
 In Sweden there are close to 30 regional airports with scheduled passenger traffic.
 All but one operates at a loss, requiring public subsidies to retain a critical transport service.